johnny2smooth/john-is-online/writing/curriculum.md

 ### John's End of the Day Notes

+**UX**: 6-6-23

+_I have decided that it will be better to focus on one topic at a time during this summer course.
+I want to dive deeply into the subject matter for consecutive days at a time so that I'm able to create a space for it in my brain.
+So instead of having different courses, I will ammend this document to tackle one topic at a time, but I will include materials that I can cross off instead.
+I am adding [CAPS LOCK](https://valiz.nl/images/publicaties/CAPS_LOCK/CAPS_LOCK_EDUCATIONALTOOLKIT.pdf) to my list of materials that will supplement this UX journey.

 **UX**: 6-5-23

 _From my priliminary reading of Roadmap's overview of UX, I have come to the conclusion that a UX designer's main function is to manipulate the user.
 We live in a world of wealth extraction and a UX designer finds their purpose in lubrating that transaction through empathy, understanding, and support._